dcchut/saucy/README.md

 ```

-When you run saucy in a direcotry, it will print out the `activate`
+When you run saucy in a directory, it will print out the `activate`
 script of the first Python virtual environment it finds.
 For example:

 ```shell script, no_run